Chorionic villus sampling

 A scan is performed before the test to:

-The specimen is sent to the laboratory and processed.
-The tissue is placed in a culture medium and then into an incubator for several days.
 When there are sufficient number of dividing cells the specimen is removed from the incubator and the placental cells are split open with an enzyme.
 The individual chromosomes are counted and analysed.

-Also each individual chromosome pair is then stained with a special dye and examined under ultraviolet light.
 The individual bands of each chromosome are examined in great detail for subtle genetic abnormalities such as:

 So this test excludes not only Down syndrome but a wide variety of additional subtle and major chromosome abnormalities.

-It is recommended that you rest for the remainder of the day.
-Many women feel tired and emotional and a little bit sore in the tummy.
-This does not mean you should confine yourself to bed.
-If you feel well enough to go back to work this is fine, but avoid any strenuous activity like lifting heavy weights.
 Most patients experience a short duration of mild crampy period-like pains, lower abdominal pains or even leg pains after the test.
 This is most likely to occur after the local anaesthetic wears off, ie within the first half hour after the test.

 Some patients experience slight vaginal blood spotting after the test which is also not unusual.